wu-lee/rushkoff-archive/docs/_articles/the-ufo-phenomenon-douglas-rushkoff.md

 DR: What's your sense--do you really think there's UFOs?

-JC: Well, you knaw, I've had some personal experience an

-really able to get a handle on it completely.
-So • • ·
+JC: Well, you know, I've had some personal experience and I've never been really able to get a handle on it completely.
+So...

-been d I've never

-.......__

-\- \\ -

-\--

-HoMEIANO GAMESHOW 21

-DR: Ri ht.
-I mean the thing I would definitely tell you is even if it's not real in ga sense of the UFO thing, it's not necessarily your own experience
+DR: Right.
+I mean the thing I would definitely tell you is even if it's not real in a sense of the UFO thing, it's not necessarily your own experience either.

-either.
 You know what I mean?

 JC: Yeah ...